b3rs3rk/gpustat-unraid/README.md

 ## Contributor Thanks

-    - @mlapaglia for his work on UI slider bars!
+    - @mlapaglia for his work on UI slider bars
-    - @ich777 for his help with Intel iGPU testing!
+    - @ich777 for his help with Intel iGPU testing
-    - John_M for his help with AMD APU testing!
+    - John_M for his help with AMD APU testing
+    - @corgan2222 for adding nsfminer and Shinobi Pro app detections